William-Young-97/poker/DOCS.md

 - Cards will be instanised into the deck and can hold hidden values to help with rule sets.

 ## Deck
 - Deck is made up of cards and will be used to distribute them to players.
+Cards will be removed from the deck once this happens.

 ## Hand
 - Hand will be be made up of cards that can be drawn.